B-Benja/Bens_Zotero/docs/useful-plugins.md

 A Zotero plugin to manage your attachments (described above).

 [Better BibTex](https://retorque.re/zotero-better-bibtex/)
-A Plugin for better Latex support (already discussed in an earlier chapter)
+A Plugin for better Latex support (already discussed in an earlier chapter).

 [Night for Zotero](https://github.com/tefkah/zotero-night)
 A dark mode for Zotero.